Law Firm Combatting LGBT Discrimination in the Workplace

-Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a discrimination case.
-The employment lawyers at Zuckerman Law have significant experience advocating for full equality on behalf of LGBT victims of discrimination.
+Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a sexual orientation discrimination case.
+The top-rated employment lawyers at Zuckerman Law have significant experience advocating for full equality on behalf of LGBT victims of discrimination.
 Two of the firm’s attorneys held senior positions at the U.S. Office of Special Counsel, where they enforced prohibitions against LGBT discrimination in the federal workforce, and provided training and outreach to federal managers and supervisors to prevent LGBT discrimination.